MEDICAL HYDROXYAPATITE

 The birth of apatite toothpaste

 Sangi came up with the idea of the world's first “enamel restorative toothpaste" after encountering hydroxyapatite, and succeeded in synthesizing hydroxyapatite through its own technology and efforts.
-With the cooperation of dental universities and a partnering toothpaste manufacturer, the world's first hydroxyapatite toothpaste "APADENT" was born in 1980.
-APADENT was initially marketed as “the most expensive toothpaste in the world” selling for 2,800 yen per tube at the time.
+With the cooperation of dental universities and a partnering toothpaste manufacturer, the world's first hydroxyapatite toothpaste "APADENT" in 1980.
+APADENT was initially marketed as “the most expensive toothpaste in the world”, selling for 2,800 yen per tube at the time, whereas ordinary toothpastes then cost around 200 yen.

 1985